 I have thoroughly enjoyed my time at UCD and would recommend this course to anyone who is considering studying law.
 I have been able to study a variety of law modules that interest me such as international law, economic law, and criminal law and to use electives to pursue other interests of mine, such as Chinese language, economy, and culture.
 The opportunity to go on Erasmus to Austria for a trimester, meet various firms and organisations and get involved with student societies has allowed me to meet new people, explore my interests and gain invaluable practical experience.
+(Odhran is currently studying an LLM at the University of Amsterdam).

-- Odhran Stynes, Student
+Odhran Stynes, Graduate